 If you experience chest pain that is new, worsening, or persistent,

 call for emergency medical services right away.
 Do not try to determine for yourself if the pain is due to angina, a heart attack, or some less serious condition.
 Do not drive yourself to the hospital.
 Heart attacks can cause severe, permanent damage to the heart, or death.
 Seeking help quickly is important because some of the most effective treatments to increase survival and recovery are ideally given within the first hour after symptoms begin.
-These treatments are given by emergency medical service personnel on the way to the hospital.
+Emergency medical service personnel give these treatments while on the way to the hospital.
 About half of all deaths due to heart attack happen within one hour of the start of symptoms, often before a person gets to the hospital.

 Coronary artery disease (CAD).
 EBSCO DynaMed website.
 Available at:

 http://www.ebscohost.com/dynamed.
 Updated December 16, 2013.
 Accessed January 27, 2014.